triangledirt/books/RAPE!.md

 "I'll send her over."

 "Better, bitch."
-I say it quietly but she turn around---she hear me.
+I say it quietly but she turn around—she hear me.

 Nurse Paula must be takin' some long smoke breaks 'cause I sit there for a long time.
 I remember stinky faggot borrowin' some dude's car and drivin' me to the university hospital.
 And he stayed with me for a while.
 That dude alright, 'cept that he a butt muncher.
 I can't abide a dude that munch on another dude's butt.